WKU-SRA-Dev/sra-recruitment-lab/website.md

-# What I Have Learned
+# Lessons Learned from Modifying and Pushing the Repository
 ﻿
 Hi, this is what I learned from cloning, deploying, and making some modifications based on the Flutter project.
 I pushed my modified edition to my own repo.
 Here is what I learned:
 Here is what learned: I understood some concepts about programming and learned how to use Git and Shell.